mbelouso/maths_fun/README.md

 # maths_fun

-Some fun ways to look at numbers and shapes — interactive visualizations of prime number spirals, generalised spirals, geometric spirographs, Fourier epicycles, Lissajous figures, a chaotic double pendulum with a chaos map explorer, and an interactive 3D three-body gravitational simulator.
+Some fun ways to look at numbers and shapes — interactive visualizations of prime number spirals, generalised spirals, geometric spirographs, Fourier epicycles, Lissajous figures, complex power iteration, a chaotic double pendulum with a chaos map explorer, and an interactive 3D three-body gravitational simulator.

 ## Programs